Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Diagonal objects of dimension

-Their sum is the swan conductor at~$\infty$, which is also the Euler--Poincaré characteristic (since~$\sheaf{M}$ is lisse on~$\Gg_m$ and tame at~$0$); thus either $\lambda=1/2$ or $\lambda=1$.
-The first case gives Euler--Poincaré characteristic equal to~$1$, so we have a hypergeometric sheaf of rank~$2$ by Katz's classification result~\cite[Th.\,8.5.3]{esde}, e.g., a Kloosterman sheaf of rank~$2$ (the corresponding sums are described in Example~\ref{ex-fourth-moment-2}, (2)).
+On the other hand, if $\sheaf{M}$ has rank~$2$, then it must be lisse on~$\Gg_m$, tamely ramified at~$0$ and have breaks~$\leq 1$ at~$\infty$.
+Up to twist by a multiplicative character, we obtain a sheaf lisse on~$\Aa^1$ with breaks~$\leq 1$ at~$\infty$.
+Since we assume $\sheaf{M}$ to be geometrically irreducible, the two breaks must be equal, say equal to~$\lambda$.
+Their sum is the Swan conductor at~$\infty$, which is also the Euler--Poincaré characteristic (since~$\sheaf{M}$ is lisse on~$\Gg_m$ and tame at~$0$, see~(\ref{eq-ep-gm})); thus either $\lambda=1/2$ or $\lambda=1$.
+The first case gives Euler--Poincaré characteristic equal to~$1$, so we have a hypergeometric sheaf of rank~$2$ by Katz's classification (see Theorem~\ref{th-hypergeometric}, e.g., a Kloosterman sheaf of rank~$2$, with the corresponding sums described in Example~\ref{ex-fourth-moment-2}\,(2)).
 In the second case, we may have a pullback of such a sheaf by~$x\mapsto x^2$.
 For the pullback of the Kloosterman sheaf, the exponential sums are then given by the formulas